hyperledger-archives/fabric/docs/dev-setup/devenv.md

 Once inside the VM, you can find the peer project under $GOPATH/src/github.com/hyperledger/fabric (as well as /hyperledger).

-**NOTE:** any time you *git clone* any of the projects in your Host's WORKSPACE (under $GOPATH/src/github.com/hyperledger/fabric), the update will be instantly available within the VM fabric directory.
+**NOTE:** any time you *git clone* any of the projects in your Host's fabric directory (under $GOPATH/src/github.com/hyperledger/fabric), the update will be instantly available within the VM fabric directory.